joseph-flinn/site/frontend/posts/identity-dimensionality-reduction.md

-The societally expected answer to this question is to reply with a quick summary of what one does for employment ("I am DevOps Manager" or "I work in tech") or to reply with some version of a excepted excuse for not working ("I am a stay-at-home dad", "I volunteer at x,y,z, or something of the sort).
+The societally expected answer to this question is to reply with a quick summary of what one does for employment ("I am DevOps Manager" or "I work in tech") or to reply with some version of a accepted excuse for not working ("I am a stay-at-home dad", "I volunteer at XYZ, or something of the sort").
 If one's reply, probably rehearsed, is captivating enough, follow-up questions may follow.
-If not one quickly moves on and reciprocates the question to their conversational partner.
+If not, one quickly moves on and reciprocates the question to their conversational partner.

 Over time, there might be a growing feeling of discontent in this type of conversation.
 Having this conversation over and over may become boring.
 One may come up with cheeky alternate answers to try